-Notable solo exhibitions include: Fluid Dynamics, Marc Selwyn Fine Art, Beverly Hills, USA (2017); Stephen Friedman Gallery, London, UK (2017); ‘Self Portraits', CRG Gallery, New York, USA (2017); K2, Marc Selwyn Fine Art, Beverly Hills, USA (2016).
+Notable solo exhibitions include: ‘Channing Hansen', Marc Selwyn Fine Art, California, USA (2019-2020); ‘Pattern Recognition', Simon Lee Gallery, Hong Kong (2019); ‘Morphogenesis', Stephen Friedman Gallery, London (2018); ‘Fluid Dynamics', Marc Selwyn Fine Art, Beverly Hills, USA (2017); Stephen Friedman Gallery, London, UK (2017); ‘Self Portraits', CRG Gallery, New York, USA (2017); K2, Marc Selwyn Fine Art, Beverly Hills, USA (2016).

-Notable group exhibitions include: ‘Inherent Structure', Wexner Center for the Arts, Columbus, Ohio, USA; ‘Knowledges', Mount Wilson Observatory, Los Angeles, USA (2017); ‘Intertwined', The Institute of Fine Arts, New York University, New York, USA (2016); ‘The Slow Burn', Ditch Projects, Springfield, USA (2015); ‘When the Sun Hits', The Pit, Los Angeles, USA (2015); ‘Warp and Weft, Chain Stitch and Pearl: Textiles in the Ahmanson Collection', Fieldsted & Company, Los Angeles, USA (2015); ‘Made in LA', Hammer Museum, Los Angeles, USA (2014).
+Notable group exhibitions include: ‘Thread', Long Beach Museum of Art', Long Beach, California, USA (2019-2020); ‘It's All Black and White', Frederick R. Weisman Museum, Pepperdine University, California, USA (2019); ‘Inherent Structures', Wexner Center for the Arts, Columbus, Ohio, USA (2018); ‘Black & White & In Between: Contemporary art from the Frederick R. Weisman Art Foundation', Carnegie Art Museum, Oxnard, USA (2018); ‘Knowledges', Mount Wilson Observatory, Los Angeles, USA (2017); 99 Cents or Less, Museum of Contemporary Art, Detroit, USA (2017); ‘Intertwined', The Institute of Fine Arts, New York University, New York, USA (2016); ‘The Slow Burn', Ditch Projects, Springfield, USA (2015); ‘When the Sun Hits', The Pit, Los Angeles, USA (2015); ‘Warp and Weft, Chain Stitch and Pearl: Textiles in the Ahmanson Collection', Fieldsted & Company, Los Angeles, USA (2015); ‘Made in LA', Hammer Museum, Los Angeles, USA (2014).